Breast Reconstruction Atlanta

 Breast reconstruction can recreate natural-looking breasts for patients who have had a mastectomy or lumpectomy.
 Breast cancer, trauma, and other medical conditions can leave a woman with scarring, missing breasts, or other cosmetic concerns.
 Breast reconstruction is a viable option for many women to help restore breast shape and size.
-Atlanta plastic surgeon, Dr. Christopher Killingsworth, can achieve symmetrical results through a variety of breast reconstruction techniques.*
+Atlanta plastic surgeon, Dr. Christopher Killingsworth and his plastic surgery team can achieve symmetrical results through a variety of breast reconstruction techniques.*

 WHAT IS BREAST RECONSTRUCTION SURGERY?

 Thanks to advanced technology and brilliant medical innovations, today there are more breast reconstruction options available for patients than ever before.
 Reconstructive breast surgery can recreate a symmetrical appearance to a woman’s breasts and maintain body proportion so clothing can fit better.
 Breast reconstruction surgery can restore self-confidence to women who have lost one or both breasts due to breast cancer, a congenital abnormality, or a traumatic injury.
 Each type of breast reconstruction surgery has advantages and disadvantages and what may be the best approach for one patient may not be ideal for another.
-For this reason, Dr. Killingsworth offers his patients numerous options for reconstructive breast surgery and will customize a treatment plan to meet each person’s individual needs.
+For this reason, our plastic surgeons offer patients numerous options for reconstructive breast surgery and will customize a treatment plan to meet each person’s individual needs.
 Deciding which reconstruction method is right for you will be discussed during your consultation; this is dependent on your body shape, anatomy, prior surgeries, current and past medical conditions, and your overall preferences and goals.
-During reconstructive breast surgery, Dr. Killingsworth is committed to creating a new breast and nipple that most resembles a woman’s natural breast shape, size, projection, and position.*
+During reconstructive breast surgery, Our breast reconstruction surgeons are committed to creating a new breast and nipple that most resembles a woman’s natural breast shape, size, projection, and position.*

 CAN I UNDERGO BREAST RECONSTRUCTION AFTER A MASTECTOMY?